 Your adoption counselor can help you meet pets that match your interests and lifestyle.
 You can take animals to acquaintance areas and get to know them a little better.
 All of our animals must be spayed or neutered before they leave the shelter.
 If they are not already altered, you can complete the adoption that day and will be able to pick up your new pet in one to three days.

 If you are adopting a dog and already have one at home, you must put your desired dog on hold and bring your dog to the shelter within four hours to meet him or her.
 We do not recommend that you leave your dog in your car while you look at other dogs – the interior car temperature even in the spring or fall can reach lethally hot levels in minutes.
 Ask our adoptions staff for help.

 Step 5: Paperwork and Fees

 When you have selected your new pet, there will be some paperwork to fill out and payment of adoption fees at the front desk.
 On weekends especially, there can be many adoptions going on so we ask for your patience if you have to wait during this step.
 The adoption fee for dogs is $100, and $150 for puppies six months of age and under.
-The adoption fee for cats one and older is $45.00, and kittens are $85.
+The adoption fee for cats one and older is $45, and kittens are $85.
 The adoption fees for small animals (rabbits, hamsters, iguanas, guinea pigs, rats, etc.) vary depending on species.
 See what you get for your adoption fees.